mhamza-dev/notion_mind/docs/index.md

 ## Support

 Need help?
-Check out our [Support Guide](support.md) or open an issue on GitHub.
+Check out our [Troubleshooting Guide](troubleshooting.md) or open an issue on GitHub.